thienclaa/congenial-octo-memory/README.md

 ### Experienced In
 - Data collection, preparation, and exploratory using tools like Python, R, and SQL
 - Data visualization using tools like Tableau and MS Power BI.
-- Developing data models and databases for data management using SQL
+- Developing data model and building RDBMS for data storage and management.
-- Implementing Machine Learning models for User and Entity Behavior Analytics
+- Implementing Machine Learning models for different Predictive Analytics problems.
-- Conducting market research and statistical analysis to discover patterns and trends
+- Conducting market research and statistical analysis to discover patterns and relationships.
-- Developing Key Performancee Indicators (KPIs) and reports for strategic decision-making
+- Developing Key Performancee Indicators (KPIs) and reports for strategic decision-making.
-- Collaborating with cross-functional teams in Agile environments
+- Collaborating with cross-functional teams in Agile environments.

 ### Certifications
 - Graduate Certificate in Applied Machine Learning from University of Texas at Dallas